Registered Designs.

 Useful Links:

-- Obtaining design protection in Australia and/ or overseas; and
+- Obtaining design protection Australia wide and/ or overseas; and

 - Australian design application process

-If you would like more information around design protection for your brand, please contact us to arrange your free consultation.
+If you would like more information around registered design application filing and Australia wide protection for your brand, please contact us to arrange your free consultation.

-Need more information in regards to Registered Designs?
+Need more information in regards to Registered Design?
 Contact Us Today

 Our Experienced Team